Band-tailed Pigeon

 Guide

-This big pigeon, larger than the familiar park pigeon, is common in parts of the west.
+The Band-tailed Pigeon, larger than the familiar park pigeon, is common in parts of the western United States.
 It lives along much of the Pacific Coast and in the mountains, moving about nomadically to feed on acorns, berries, or other wild food crops.
-Band-tails are sociable, foraging in flocks at most seasons and often nesting in small colonies.
+Band-tailed Pigeons are sociable, foraging in flocks at most seasons and often nesting in small colonies.
 Unlike many doves, they do much of their feeding up in trees, clambering about with surprising agility to pluck berries.

 Download this Plate